BluBracket/docs.blubracket.com/content/how-to/infrastructure-scanning/bitbucket/index.md

 ---
-title: "Configuring infrastructure as code on BitBucket"
+title: "Configuring infrastructure as code on Bitbucket"
-description: "Configuring infrastructure as code on BitBucket"
+description: "Configuring infrastructure as code on Bitbucket"
-lead: "Configuring infrastructure as code on BitBucket"
+lead: "Configuring infrastructure as code on Bitbucket"
 date: 2022-01-12T02:48:57+00:00
 draft: false
 weight: 200